satra/NiPyPe-Paper/nipype_paper.rst

 >>> fit.inputs.scheme\_file = 'A.scheme'
 >>> fit.inputs.in\_file = 'tensor\_fitted\_data.Bfloat'

-When trying to set an invalid input type (for example non existing file, or a number instead of a string) NiPyPe framework will send an error message.
+When trying to set an invalid input type (for example a non existing input file, or a number instead of a string) NiPyPe framework will send an error message.
 Input validity checking before actual Workflow execution saves time.
-To run an Interface user needs to call run() method:
+To run an Interface user needs to call run()
+method:

 >>> fit.run()